 3. Promotes Hair growth

 Lemongrass oil acts as a good stimulant.
-Massaging Lemongrass Oil with carrier oil helps to open up hair follicles and also promotes blood circulation.
+Massaging Lemongrass Oil with a carrier oil helps to open up hair follicles and also promotes blood circulation.
 It helps to remove the dirt and grime which gets locked inside the pores and thereby promoting hair growth.

 - Mix a few drops of Lemongrass Oil with Almond Oil or Jojoba Oil.
 Use 2 drops of the essential oil per teaspoon of the carrier oil.